 - Major life changes, such as losing a job due to poor performance, failing or dropping out of school, serious money issues, or relationship issues.

-Therefore, if you believe that someone you know is suffering from a fentanyl addiction, it is important to seek help.
-Fortunately, Brentwood Detox offers a range of treatment options to our clients, ensuring that we can help you to create a personalized addiction treatment program to best suit your individual needs.
+Therefore, it is vital for families with a loved one suffering from a fentanyl addiction to seek help.
+Fortunately, Brentwood Detox offers a range of treatment options to our clients, ensuring that we can help to create a personalized addiction treatment program to best suit individual needs.

 The Risks of Fentanyl Abuse